adambard/learnxinyminutes-docs/openscad.html.markdown

 house("pitched");
 translate([2, 0, 0]) house("domical");

-/* Import modules and function from other files. */ include <filename> /* Import the content of the file as if they were written in this file. */ use <filename> /* Import modules and functions, but do not execute any commands. */
+// Import modules and function from other files include <filename> // Import the content of the file as if they were written in this file use <filename>     // Import modules and functions, but do not execute any commands
 ```

 ## Further Reading